rafaelmardojai/firefox-gnome-theme/README.md

 <p align="center">This theme follows lastest Pop_OS! style, *CURRENTLY ONLY DARK MODE*.</p>

 <p align="center">This is a fork of <a href="https://github.com/rafaelmardojai/firefox-gnome-theme">rafaelmardojai/firefox-gnome-theme</a> which I used and changed a few bits (Some icons and some colour tweaks).
-If you would like to, feel free to make changes and send through as a pull request.</p> <br>
+If you would like to, feel free to make changes and send them through as a pull request.</p> <br>

 <p align="center"> In firefox enter about:config in the URL bar then search for "toolkit.legacyUserProfileCustomizations.stylesheets" and set to true, close all firefox instances.
 Then running this in the terminal should work: cd ~/Downloads/; git clone https://github.com/botrosco/firefox-pop_os-theme.git; cp -r firefox-pop_os-theme/chrome ~/.mozilla/firefox/*.default-release/ </p>